CNN editor at the Nationals game with his famiy describes the scene - Local News 8

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Sahar Akbarzai, Melissa Alonso, Chris Boyette, Gregory Clary, Camille Furst, Chuck Johnston, Kay Jones, Priya Krishnakumar, Aaron Pellish, Kristina Sgueglia and Sonnet Swire contributed to this report.
+CNN’s Sahar Akbarzai, Melissa Alonso, Chris Boyette, Gregory Clary, Camille Furst, Chuck Johnston, Kay Jones, Priya Krishnakumar, Aaron Pellish, Kristina Sgueglia, Deanna Hackney and Sonnet Swire contributed to this report.

 Comments

-Note: Correction: An earlier version misstated which night five women were injured in a Chicago shooting.
-It was Saturday.